God Himself, the Unique II

 From a human perspective, Sodom was a city that could fully satisfy man’s desire and man’s evil.
 Alluring and bewitching, with music and dancing night after night, its prosperity drove men to fascination and madness.
 Its evil corroded the hearts of people and bewitched them into degeneration.
 This was a city where unclean spirits and evil spirits ran amok; it brimmed with sin and murder and was filled with a bloody, putrid scent.
 It was a city that chilled people to the bone, a city that one would shrink back from.
 No one in this city—neither man nor woman, neither young nor old—sought the true way; no one yearned for the light or longed to walk away from sin.
 They lived under Satan’s control, corruption and deceit.
 They had lost their humanity; they had lost their senses, and they had lost man’s original goal of existence.
 They committed countless sins of resistance against God; they refused His guidance and opposed His will.
 It was their wicked deeds that carried these people, the city and every living thing inside it, step by step, down the path of destruction.

 Although these two passages do not record the details describing the extent of the corruption of the people of Sodom, instead recording their conduct toward God’s two servants following the latter’s arrival in the city, a simple truth can reveal the extent to which the people of Sodom were corrupt, evil and resisted God.
 With this, the true face and substance of the city’s people are also exposed.
 Not only did they not accept God’s warnings, they also did not fear His punishment.
 To the contrary, they scorned God’s anger.
 They blindly resisted God.
 No matter what He did or how He did it, their vicious nature only intensified, and they repeatedly opposed God.
 The people of Sodom were hostile toward God’s existence, His coming, His punishment, and even more so, His warnings.
 They saw nothing else worthwhile around them.
 They devoured and harmed all people that could be devoured and harmed, and they treated God’s servants no differently.
 In regard to the whole of the wicked deeds committed by the people of Sodom, harming God’s servants was only the tip of the iceberg, and their wicked nature that this revealed actually amounted to little more than a drop in a vast sea.
 Therefore, God chose to destroy them with fire.
 God did not use a flood, nor did He use a hurricane, earthquake, tsunami or any other method to destroy the city.
 What did God’s use of fire to destroy this city signify?
 It meant the city’s total destruction; it meant that the city vanished entirely from the earth and from existence.
 Here, “destruction” not only refers to the vanishing of the city’s form and structure or outer appearance; it also means that the souls of the people inside the city ceased to exist, having been utterly eradicated.
 Simply put, all people, events and things associated with the city were destroyed.
-There would be no afterlife or reincarnation for them; God had eradicated them from humanity, His creation, once and forever.
+There would be no next life or reincarnation for them; God had eradicated them from humanity, His creation, once and forever.
 The “use of fire” signified a halt to sin, and it meant an end to sin; this sin would cease to exist and spread.
 It meant that Satan’s evil had lost its nurturing soil as well as the graveyard that granted it a place to stay and to live.
 In the war between God and Satan, God’s use of fire is the brand of His victory with which Satan is marked.
 Sodom’s destruction is a great misstep in Satan’s ambition to oppose God by corrupting and devouring men, and it is likewise a humiliating sign of a time in humanity’s development when man rejected God’s guidance and abandoned himself to vice.
 Furthermore, it is a record of a true revelation of God’s righteous disposition.

 When the fire God sent from heaven had reduced Sodom to nothing more than ashes, it meant that the city named “Sodom” would cease to exist, as would everything within the city itself.
 It was destroyed by God’s anger; it vanished under God’s wrath and majesty.
 Because of God’s righteous disposition Sodom received its just punishment; because of God’s righteous disposition, it received its just end.
 The end of Sodom’s existence was due to its evil, and it was also due to God’s desire to never look upon this city again, as well as any of the people who had lived in it or any life that had grown within the city.
 God’s “desire to never look upon the city again” is His wrath, as well as His majesty.
 God burned the city because its iniquity and sin caused Him to feel anger, disgust and loathing toward it and wish to never see it or any of the people and living things inside it again.
 Once the city had finished burning, leaving only ashes behind, it had truly ceased to exist in God’s eyes; even His memories of it were gone, erased.
 This means that the fire sent from heaven did not only destroy the entire city of Sodom and the iniquity-filled people inside it, nor did it only destroy all things inside the city that had been stained by sin; even more so, this fire destroyed the memories of humanity’s evil and resistance against God.
 This was God’s purpose in burning the city down.